Welcome to www.concrete-garage-epoxy-floor-paint.com/epoxy_floor_paint_test.html

 commercial way to achieve that look.

-#5) With products like epoxy resins and seamless floor products there are product data sheets and legally required
+#5) With products like epoxy resins and seamless garage floor products there are product data sheets and legally

-Material Data Safety Sheets associated with them.
-These documents contain real information and get you past the
+required Material Data Safety Sheets associated with them.
+These documents contain real information and get you

-marketing hype found in the bulk of the vendor's site.
-After viewing an epoxy vendor's site, you should be easily
+past the marketing hype found in the bulk of the vendor's site.
+After viewing an epoxy vendor's site, you should

-able to access the data and msds information.
-Companies that don't make these available to you may be hiding something
+be easily able to access the data and msds information.
+Companies that don't make these available to you may be

-or else don't want you to have enough real information to compare their product to their competitor's products.
+hiding something or else don't want you to have enough real information to compare their product to their competitor's

 #6) We recommend you call or email the company you are planning to purchase from.
 It can be a simple question like,